 How do we prepare soup in a way that it fulfills its role effectively

 Soup is traditionally known to be that meal your mother or grandmother would make for you when you’re sick.
 That is to say, the whole idea behind soup is that it’s something nourishing, hearty and wholesome and while i’m not the biggest health freak or diet conscious person, I try to be cognizant of the amount of “not-so-good” meals I consume in ratio to the amount of healthy meals I consume.
 Also, because I cook most of the meals I eat and rarely eat out, I get to make better decisions and I have more control over what I eat on a daily basis.
 The irony is that this level of discernment may be needed much more for the person who has to buy breakfast and lunch during the average work week and may make dinner for themselves, but I digress.

-Check out my recipe for a delicious and wholesome veggie soup below:
+Check out my recipe for a delicious and wholesome beef soup below: